Enabling Robots to Communicate their Objectives

 \prg{Central Hypothesis: Utility of Approximate Inference} Despite showing more examples, most approximate-inference models did not perform much better than exact-inference IRL.
 This shows that not just any approximate-inference model is useful.
 However, it does not imply that \emph{no} approximate-inference model is useful.
 To test the utility of accounting for approximate inference, we compared the best model, \be{approx*}, with exact-inference IRL, and found a significant improvement (Welch's t-test $p = 0.025$).

-\emph{This supports our central hypothesis of this paper, that accounting for approximate inference in our model of human inferences about objective functions helps, with the caveat that not just any type of approximation will work. }
+\begin{quote} \emph{This supports our central hypothesis, that accounting for approximate inference in our model of human inferences about objective functions helps, with the caveat that not just any approximation will work.} \end{quote}